Select Medical (SEM)

 We hope Select Medical can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

-12. Key Takeaways from Select Medical’s Q3 Results
+12. Key Takeaways from Select Medical’s Q4 Results

-It was good to see Select Medical beat analysts’ EPS expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
-Overall, we think this was a decent quarter with some key metrics above expectations.
-The stock remained flat at $14.20 immediately following the results.
+It was encouraging to see Select Medical beat analysts’ revenue expectations this quarter.
+We were also glad its full-year revenue guidance slightly exceeded Wall Street’s estimates.
+On the other hand, its full-year EPS guidance missed and its EPS fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 3.8% to $15.48 immediately following the results.

 13. Is Now The Time To Buy Select Medical?

-Select Medical doesn’t pass our quality test.
-To begin with, its revenue growth was uninspiring over the last five years.
-On top of that, Select Medical’s declining EPS over the last five years makes it a less attractive asset to the public markets, and its diminishing returns show management's prior bets haven't worked out.
+Select Medical isn’t a terrible business, but it doesn’t pass our quality test.
+First off, its revenue growth was uninspiring over the last five years.
+On top of that, Select Medical’s declining EPS over the last five years makes it a less attractive asset to the public markets, and its admissions declined.

-Select Medical’s P/E ratio based on the next 12 months is 12.4x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are superior stocks to buy right now.
+Select Medical’s P/E ratio based on the next 12 months is 12.3x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're fairly confident there are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.